massoncheg/forgejo-docs/docs/admin/database-preparation.md

 ## SQLite

-Forgejo distributes binaries that come with SQLite support and you don't need to install additional dependencies on your system.
+Forgejo distributes binaries that come with SQLite support, meaning you don't have to install additional dependencies on your system.

 > **Note:** If you build Forgejo from source, build with `make TAGS="sqlite sqlite_unlock_notify" build` to include SQLite support.